postlight/parser/CONTRIBUTING.md

 ## Requesting a Feature

-To request a change to the way that Mercury works, please open an issue in this repository named, "Feature Request: ", followed by your suggestion.
+To request a change to the way that Mercury works, please open an issue in this repository named, "Feature Request: [Your Feature Idea]," followed by your suggestion.

 ## Development Workflow